 The Headteacher and governors have ultimate responsibility to ensure that appropriate online safety policy and practice is embedded and monitored.
-The named online safety co-ordinators in this school are Mrs. E. Symeou and Mrs. K. Rowe (DSL).
+The named online safety co-ordinators in this school are Mr A. Jones, Mrs S. Mills and Mrs C. Hone.

-All breaches of this policy must be reported to Mrs. E. Symeou or Mrs. K. Rowe (DSL).
+All breaches of this policy must be reported to Mr A. Jones, Mrs S. Mills and Mrs C. Hone.

-All breaches of this policy that may have put a child at risk must also be reported to the Designated Safeguarding Lead (DSL), Mr. J. Crowther.
+All breaches of this policy that may have put a child at risk must also be reported to the Designated Safeguarding Lead (DSL), Mrs L. Cole.